Akiko Ichikawa: Work

 Ichikawa's conceptually-based artwork exists as performance, installation and net.art.
 The performances include a series of site-specific gifting work titled Limited, Limited Edition in which she paints t-shirts with Japanese text informed by the neighborhood in which she gives the shirts away at low-cost: either translations of message shirts she saw in or inspired by the area.
-She presented the first iteration of this work at Socrates Sculpture Park, in Long Island City, Queens; then in PERFORMA at Artists Space, the next in Jamaica, Queens; then at the Incheon Women Artists' Biennale in Incheon, South Korea; at On Stellar Rays gallery on the Lower East Side; in three locations in Newark, New Jersey for Aljira Center for Contemporary Art, in a school yard in East Harlem; on 14th Street, Manhattan, as a part of the Art in Odd Places performance festival, and on H Street NE in Washington D.C.
+She presented the first iteration of this work at Socrates Sculpture Park, in Long Island City, Queens; then in Performa at Artists Space, the next in Jamaica, Queens; then at the Incheon Women Artists' Biennale in Incheon, South Korea; at On Stellar Rays gallery on the Lower East Side; in three locations in Newark, New Jersey for Aljira Center for Contemporary Art, in a school yard in East Harlem; on 14th Street, Manhattan, as a part of the Art in Odd Places performance festival, and on H Street NE in Washington D.C.
 For Bad Kanji, she painted temporary kanji tattoos on viewers at the Spring/Break Art Show in 2015, held in the historic office spaces above New York City's James A. Farley Post Office.
 The work was reviewed favorably.
-She has additionally exhibited her work in The Hague, Berlin, Philadelphia, St. Paul, Minnesota, and in Sweden, and currently lives and works in Brooklyn.
+She has additionally exhibited her work in The Hague, Berlin, Philadelphia, St. Paul, Minnesota, and in Sweden, and is currently based in New York City.

 Ichikawa also operates as an art historian, having enacted two of Fluxus-member Alison Knowles's event scores, namely #5 Wounded Furniture and #3 Nivea Cream Piece.
 The latter was live-blogged online and well-received, with Hyperallergic's Kyle Chayka writing that it was "definitely among [his] favorites."
 In 2015, Ichikawa wrote about the Japanese American incarceration through the photography of Dorothea Lange, Ansel Adams, and Toyo Miyatake for Hyperallergic, which became popular, shared over 8,000 times on Facebook.
 In 2018, she reminded New York art world readers about the Golden Venture incident, which marked the start of contemporary punitive U.S. immigration policies at the presidential level, under President Clinton.
 In 2020, she wrote on newly revealed information on the life of Abstract Expressionist Clyfford Still for Art in America.